hrqneto/loggi-challenge/README.md

 ## Accessing the Order Code
-You can access the order code "100" for testing purposes.
+You can access the order codes "100", "200" or "300", for testing purposes.

 ## Testing
 This project includes unit tests and E2E (End-to-End) tests using Cypress.
 To run the tests, follow these instructions: